 Below is the average value of 15 Limited Editions and some Specials, according to a global survey conducted between November 2020 and January 2021.

 2a).
 Royal Palace Amsterdam (wedding gift, there are editions with a hexagon tower – 6 sides, and a octagonal tower – 8 sides): 250 euros

-2b). small Royal Palace Amsterdam issued on April 30, 2013, the day Willem-Alexander was crowned as King of the Netherlands: 350 – 500 euros
+2b). small Royal Palace Amsterdam edition, for WBC-passengers on April 30, 2013 only (the day Willem-Alexander became King of the Netherlands): 465 euros

 11. Waldorf Astoria Hotel Amsterdam: 5,000 euros

 13. Gassan Diamonds, Amsterdam: 8,500 euros

 - purple Bonaire houses (3 pieces): 1,465 euros

 - Chinese Pagode Temple of Heaven: 1,375 euros